Frequently Asked Questions

 I was logged out of MyChart.
 What happened?

 We aim to protect your privacy and security of your information.
 While logged into MyChart, if your keyboard remains idle for 15 minutes or more, you will be automatically logged out of MyChart.
 We recommend that you log out of your MyChart session if you need to leave your computer for even a short period of time.

 You can also view MyChart from your iPhone or Droid phones.
 Go to Apple® App Store or the Android™ Market to download your MyChart Mobile App.
-The mobile app itself is produced by Epic Systems Corporation, the vendor that provides URMC the MyChart software.
-Once downloaded, open the app , accept the standard End User Agreement, and select/type URMC as your Health Care provider.
-More detailed instructions are available for Android phones (iPhone instructions coming soon).
+See the next question for more information.

 No, your access code is not your MyChart ID or password.
 You will use this code only once to log into MyChart for the first time.
-(The code will expire after you have used it or after 60 days).
+(The code will expire after you have used it or after 120 days).
 When you log into MyChart the first time, you will be asked to create your own unique MyChart ID and password.

 For most users (not including AOL):